Duxbury DBT Release History

-A few scripts (Ethiopic, Khmer, Lao, Oriya, Sinhala, and Tibetan) are best viewed on a Vista or Windows 7 machine.
+A few scripts (Ethiopic, Khmer, Lao, Oriya, Sinhala, and Tibetan) are best viewed on a Vista, Windows 7 or Windows 8 machine.
 These are marked as group 4.

 Only Myanmar script is best viewed on Windows 8, and is marked as Group 5.

 |Script Name||Group||Unicode Range|

 |Arabic||contracted Print to Braille updated to reflect changed standards.|

 |English/BANA||The English/BANA tables have been updated (see below)|